-- All new staff will be provided with an induction when becoming part of Perry Hall Multi-Academy Trust. - Staff will be introduced to the Behaviour Policy and will be provided with the opportunity to explore the approaches contained with a member of the Senior Leadership Team. - The routines and behavioural expectations of the whole school community will be addressed and taught to all new staff. - New staff will receive training around the behaviour management strategies used within school. - Regular training for staff will provided to staff to support their professional development in line with promoting positive behaviour within school and in supporting children with Special Educational Needs.
+- All new staff will be provided with an induction when becoming part of Perry Hall Multi-Academy Trust. - Staff will be introduced to the Behaviour Policy and will be provided with the opportunity to explore the approaches contained with a member of the Senior Leadership Team. - The routines and behavioural expectations of the whole school community will be addressed and taught to all new staff. - New staff will receive training around the behaviour management strategies used within school. - Regular training for staff will be provided to support their professional development.
+This will be in line with promoting positive behaviour within school and in supporting children with Special Educational Needs.